tiy-durham-fe-2015/curriculum/lectures/week6/4-thursday-6.md

 # Thursday, Week 6

-Angular cont...

-Not sure what our pace will have been on Weds, so Thurs will be either review, or continuing to dive into Angular to get all of the bits and pieces that you'll need for your Memory game.
+Mason + Chris pair programming, project mgmt and collab

 ## Assignment

 Hola!
-Your mission is to write this using Angular:
+Your mission is to write this using jQuery and all your mad skillz:

 http://chrisdavies.github.io/memory/